 The District's property valuation has continued to increase as economic conditions have improved following the Covid pandemic.
 This has provided stable tax revenues to the District.
-Local property tax rates for maintenance and operations are restricted by statute to \$.97, without local elections.
-In prior years, the State Legislature passed House Bill 2 (HB2) which included various changes to the property tax rate structure limiting school districts' opportunities for tax modifications and compressing the rates charged to taxpayers.
+Local property tax rates for maintenance and operations are restricted by statute to \$ .97, without local elections.
+In prior years, the State Legislature passed House Bill 2 (HB2) which included various changes to the property tax rate structure limiting school districts' opportunities for tax modifications and requires compressing the rates charged to taxpayers.
 During the latest special session of the Texas Legislature, the bodies passed Senate Bill 2 (SB2) which provides a mandatory increase in the homestead exemption to \$100,000.
-This exemption is to be put into effect after a constitutional election slated for November 2023.
-If the measure is approved, tax revenues will be reduced.
+The measure was approved and implemented in the 2024 fiscal year.
 This and additional changes required under SB2 could impact the District's financial operations, including cash flows.